How much are the makelaar fees netherlands buying a home?

 Average cost of a traditional buying agent

 The average cost of a traditional buying agent in 2025 is between €3500 and €5000.
-This amount is usually based on a brokerage commission, which is a fee the broker receives.
+This amount is usually based on a commission.
+This is the fee you pay to the broker for their services.

 What does this mean for you?
-The cost of a traditional buying agent is directly related to the home price.
-The higher the purchase price, the more you pay.
-This can be a good choice if you need a lot of personal guidance.
-But it can also mean spending thousands more without any change in services.
+The cost of a traditional buying agent increases with the price of your home.
+For this reason, you should always check the full fee structure.
+This model can be useful if you want a lot of personal guidance, but it may also lead to spending thousands more for the same services.

 Cost of a digital buying agent such as homeup

-With a digital buying agent, you often pay a flat rate.
-With homeup, you pay a flat rate of €2749, regardless of the purchase price of the home.
-This flat rate offers full digital guidance and transparency, with no hidden fees.
+With a digital buying agent, you usually pay a flat rate.
+At homeup, you pay a fixed rate of €2749, no matter the price of your home.
+This fixed fee includes everything needed to be fully guided through the buying process, with no hidden costs or extra start-up fees.

 Which buying agent do you choose?
 Do you choose a traditional broker with a higher price, or do you go for a fixed price with full guidance?
 A digital buying broker, such as homeup, offers an economical solution without sacrificing expertise.
 Especially for first-time buyers, this can be a smart choice because it's affordable, clear and completely focused on your purchase.
 Contact homeup as a buying agent and take the first step towards your new home!